 Is this just a nightmare?
 In the spring of 2006, before he left office, Secretary of Defense Donald Rumsfeld approved three plans to fight the "long war" beyond Iraq and Afghanistan.
-One effect was the creation of the "Special Operations Command (SOC)," which is now composed of 53,000 men and operates on a budget in 2007 of \$8 billion.
+One, the "Special Operations Command (SOC)," is now composed of 53,000 men and operates on a budget in 2007 of \$8 billion.
 It has already dispatched teams of Special Forces to some 20 American embassies in Latin America, Africa and the Middle East.
 These teams operate separately from the embassies and are not subject to control by the senior civilian American representatives, the ambassadors, as they engage in covert warfare not only against groups regarded as terrorist but even against states.
 Although these SOC teams could bring America into war with any number of countries, they are treated by the Bush administration as not subject to Congressional oversight or decision.

-So what if we get out of Iraq?
-Will this not be seen as a major defeat and so encourage our enemies?
+So what if we get out of Iraq" Will this not be seen as a major defeat and so encourage our enemies?
 The answer depends in large part on how intelligent we are and how carefully we act.
-Consider three possible courses of action:

-- 1) staying the course (as we did in Vietnam for four additional years) cost an additional 21,000 American casualties and did not give us victory but humiliation when we were finally forced out; - 2) precipitate withdrawal without compensatory action will not create chaos but will leave behind in Iraq the existing chaos.
-That, obviously, is to be avoided to the degree still possible; and - 3) getting out of Iraq on an orderly schedule sufficiently rapidly to convince the Iraqis that they must pick up the pieces and with a carefully constructed program that will help them to do so.
-This is the operational plan laid out by former Senator George McGovern and Dr. William R. Polk in Out of Iraq: A Practical Plan for Withdrawal Now. (published by Simon & Schuster in October 2006.)
-This is still the only available plan.
-It lays out in detail how to accomplish withdrawal with the least possible damage to
+Consider three possible courses of action: 1) staying the course (as we did in Vietnam for four additional years) did not give us victory but humiliation when we were finally forced out; 2) precipitate withdrawal without compensatory action will not create chaos but will leave behind in Iraq the existing chaos.
+That is to be avoided to the degree still possible; and (3) getting out on an orderly schedule sufficiently rapidly to convince the Iraqis that they must pick up the pieces and with a carefully constructed program that will help them to do so.
+(This is what former Senator George McGovern and I laid out in detail, with cost estimates, timetable and evaluation of success in Out of Iraq: A Practical Plan for Withdrawal Now, published by Simon & Schuster at the end of 2006.)
+This is still the only available plan that addresses how to do it.